ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 - Print the Math question in the console.

 :::danger
-:warning: **There are some logic rules you must be aware of:**
+:warning: **There are some logic rules we must be aware of:**

-- The result will never be negative
+- The result should never be negative
 - The difference between the generated operators can't be less than 3 (except for the *division*)
-- The generated numbers will never be equal (except for the *division*)
+- The generated numbers should never be equal (except for the *division*)
 :::

 Finally, we will create a function that receives the user answer and compares it with the solution, returning if the answer was right or not.